coltongrainger/neural-network/posts/2018-09-10-leah-buechley.md

 date: 2018-09-10
 ---

-[Leah Buechley](http://leahbuechley.com/) is an alumna of CU Boulder (PhD in Computer Science, 2008).
+> [Leah Buechley](http://leahbuechley.com/) is an alumna of CU Boulder (PhD in Computer Science, 2008).
 Her dissertation was *[An investigation of computational textiles with applications to education and design](http://www.cs.colorado.edu/events/defenses/2007-2008/buechley.html)*.
 She presently runs a design firm, [Rural/Digital](https://www.rural-digital.com/), in Albuquerque, New Mexico.

-## Transcript

 JH: What was your path to CU Boulder?